 One hundred years ago the world was a very different place.
 A quick review of Wikipedia throws up a few facts

-There was an influenza pandemic which killed millions of people worldwide and estimated 12,000 in Australia
+There was an influenza pandemic which killed millions of people worldwide and an estimated 12,000 died in Australia

 The zipper was only two years old

 The first Archibald Prize was awarded in Australia. (a prestigious portrait prize)

 The Smith brothers flew from Britain to Australia and won a competition